Catalogue Browser

 Motivation

-Ease of use and active development are reasons to migrate to Mockito.
+1. Ease of use and active development are among the reasons some projects migrate their mocks to Mockito.

 Qualities